lspector/Clojush/CONTRIBUTING.md

 If you are trying to improve the performance of a certain function, you should create a benchmark for it.

-First, add a map to the `clojush.bench.helpers/sampled-functions` at least the keys `:fn-var` and `:save-prob`, which correspond to the var of the function and the probability you want to save a sample of the inputs when you are executing it.
+First, add a map to `clojush.bench.helpers/sampled-functions` with at least the keys `:fn-var` and `:save-prob`, which correspond to the var of the function and the probability you want to save a sample of the inputs when you are executing it.

 Then run `lein benchmark-sample` to gather samples for the file.

 Then add it to the `jmh.edn` file.
 Create a new item in `:benchmarks`, mirroring the existing ones in there.
-If the function is normally executed concurrently during a run (like `eval-push`), set the `:threads` to be close to the number of CPUs on your benchmarking machine.
+If the function is normally executed concurrently (like `eval-push`), set the `:threads` to be close to the number of CPUs on your benchmarking machine.

-You have to decide how many times the function should be run together and times.
-This is the `:count` key in `:measurement` and `:warmup`.
-If it takes < 1ms to execute the function, you should make this greater than 1, so that the overhead from the timing code doesn't overwhelm the function time.
-How do you decide how much warmup the function needs?
+You have to decide how many times the function should be executed per iteration,`:count`, and the number of iterations to run, `:iterations`.
+The time per iteration should be > 1ms so the timing code doesn't add too much to the total time.
+The number of iterations to run just affects how long it will take and how precise you want the CI of the change to be.
+It needs to be at least 5 to be able to compare between runs.

+You also have to decide how many iterations of warmup you want.
-Run it without any warmup and with some large number of iterations and then see when the time per iteration changes.
+Run it without any warmups and with some large number of iterations and then see when the time per iteration changes.
 The easiest way to do this is to extract out the time per iteration with something like this and plot the values:

 ```bash